scylladb/scylladb-docs-homepage/docs/get-started/query-data/schema.rst

 Keyspace
 ---------------

-A ScyllaDB keyspace contains tables and defines settings for replication and durability.
+A ScyllaDB keyspace contains tables and defines settings for replication.
 To create a keyspace, use the following syntax:

 .. code::

-    CREATE KEYSPACE my_keyspace WITH replication = {'class': 'NetworkTopologyStrategy', 'replication_factor': 3};
+    CREATE KEYSPACE my_keyspace
+      WITH replication = {
+        'class': 'NetworkTopologyStrategy',
+        'replication_factor': 3
+    };

 Let's break down the key concepts related to keyspace creation and replication in ScyllaDB.